lennartvansluijs/wd-pipeline-K2/README.md

 # WD pipeline K2
 K2 photometry optimized for WDs which reads, reduces and detrends pixel target files and search for transiting/eclipsing planets and other substellar bodies.

+Feel free to use and modify the code here!

+This pipeline is accompanied with a paper currently accepted to MNRAS which can be found on arxiv https://arxiv.org/abs/1711.09691.
+If you found the data or pipeline presented here useful please reference this publication in future work.

 How to use this github:
 (1) download all files as a zip
 (2) unpack the zip file